shijing001/Uncertainty_calibration_audio_classifiers/README.md

 # Uncertainty Calibration for Deep Audio Classifiers

-This repository contains the PyTorch code for our paper [Uncertainty Calibration for Deep Audio Classifiers] accepted in INTERSPEECH2022.
+This repository contains the PyTorch code for our paper [Uncertainty Calibration for Deep Audio Classifiers] accepted by INTERSPEECH2022.
 The experiments are conducted on the following two datasets which can be downloaded from the links provided:
 1. [ESC-50](https://github.com/karolpiczak/ESC-50)
 2. [GTZAN](https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification)